LimeDrive/stream-fusion/docs/en/Catalogs/docker_install.md

   ```

 !!! tip "Tip"
-    Regularly check the logs to ensure the plugin is functioning properly.
+    Regularly check the logs to ensure the addon is functioning properly.

 ## Uninstallation

-To completely uninstall the plugin, follow these steps:
+To completely uninstall the addon, follow these steps:

 1. Stop and remove the containers:
    ```bash